LandvibeDev/Nanum/README.md

    - Build front Project (See above)

-   - Copy Dockfile for server(server/Dockfile)
+   - Copy Dockerfile for server(server/Dockerfile)

-   - Edit Dockfile for mysql container (server/mysql/Dockfile) (See above)
+   - Edit Dockerfile for mysql container (server/mysql/Dockerfile) (See above)

    - Get IP of you machine